Generations Park at Boys Ranch Frequently Asked Questions

 Will there be expanded hours at the new facility?

-While the final recommendation has not been presented, it is typical for new facilities to have expanded facility hours to better serve the community.
+While final hours have not been determined for the new facility.
+However, it is typical to have expanded facility hours to better serve the community.

 Will the new facility have space for the arts?